quixio/template-streamlit-rt-githubdash/Flask Web Gateway/README.md

 # Flask Web Gateway

-[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/web_api_gateway) demonstrates how to run a Flask web gateway and use it to query a Postgres database.
+This service demonstrates how to run a Flask web gateway and use it to query a Postgres database.

 ## How to run